awsdocs/amazon-translate-developer-guide/doc_source/async.md

 1. Start a batch translation job\.

-1. As part of your request, provide Amazon Translate with an IAM role that has read access to the input Amazon S3 folder\.
+1. As part of your request, provide Amazon Translate with an IAM role that has read access to the input Amazon S3 folder and all its sub\-folders\.
 The role must also have read and write access to an output Amazon S3 bucket\.

 1. Monitor the progress of the batch translation job\.